michalcerhak/usy_support_metamodelgeneratorg01/usy_support_metamodelgeneratorg01/README.md

 # Changelog

+## 0.2.3
+- add support for uuAppServer 5.x

 ## 0.2.2
 - add `disableImplicitPermissions` and `enabledExplicitTypeList` to all profiles during first generation
 - remove support for schemaVersion 0.1.0